-- Fit a new mesh filter into the inlet of the oxygen hose attachment. - Push it very gently into place, using e.g. the rubber eraser backside of a wooden pencil, taking care not to damage or break filter.
+- Fit a new mesh filter into the inlet of the oxygen hose attachment. - Push it very gently into place, using small tweezers or the rubber eraser backside of a wooden pencil, taking care not to damage the mesh filter.

 - Fit a new small BS-009-N70 O-ring onto the outlet side of the oxygen hose attachment.